isaacnmm/pestpolicy-hugo2XX/content/posts/best-mac-for-music-production/index.md

 layout: post
 ---

 If you're looking for the best Mac for music production - get a Mac with minimum Core i5 processor, 8GB RAM, and 256GB SSD.
-Macs are among the best [music-making [laptops](https: //pestpolicy. com/best-external-hard-drive-for-music-production/)](https: //pestpolicy. com/[best](https: //pestpolicy. com/best-fogger-for-spiders/)-laptop-for-music-production/).
+Macs are among the best [music-making [laptops](https://pestpolicy.com/best-external-hard-drive-for-music-production/)](https://pestpolicy.com/[best](https://pestpolicy.com/best-fogger-for-spiders/)-laptop-for-music-production/).

 As a beginner or pro music producer, you'll love the above iMac Pro 27-inch for composite video or mus productions.